-APPENDIX A:

-EXTERNAL LO MODE - ABSOLUTE MEASUREMENT EXAMPLE
+APPENDIX A: EXTERNAL LO MODE - ABSOLUTE MEASUREMENT EXAMPLE

 The example provided here is a phase noise test performed on a 100MHz OCXO, using an HA7402B that is equipped with OPT-PD1 (low noise front end).
-The procedure and settings are identical for an HA7062B.
 For demonstrational purposes, the external LOs used are 100MHz OCXOs exhibiting phase noise performance that is approximately 5 dB worse than that of the DUT.